aregsar/aregsarblog/blog/2020/how-to-queue-laravel-user-verification-email/index.md

 artisan make:job QueuedVerifyEmailJob
 ```

-Next in the handle() method we need to copy the notification sending implementation that is in the original `sendEmailVerificationNotification()` method:
+Next in the `handle()` method of the job we need to copy a slightly modified implementation from the original `sendEmailVerificationNotification()` method as shown below:

 ```php
 namespace App\Jobs;